California Reptiles & Amphibians

 Short Videos

-Juvenile and adult Southern Mountain Yellow-legged Frogs do what frogs do on a summer day in a creek in the San Gabriel Mountains.
+Some of the few last remaining juvenile and adult Southern Mountain Yellow-legged Frogs in a small creek on a sunny summer day in the San Gabriel Mountains.

 Description